wp-plugins/rs-feedburner/readme.txt

 You are good to go...it's that easy.

+= Other Notes =

+Important: If you are using a caching plugin, you will need to set it to *not cache* your feeds.
+(Cache plugins usually have an "exclude" setting so you can specify which pages won't be cached.)

+This plugin has not been designed specifically for use with Multisite.
+It can be used in Multisite if activated *per site*, but *should not* be Network Activated.
+As with any plugin, test and make sure it works with your particular setup before using on a production site.

+= More Info / Documentation =
+For more info and full documentation, visit the [RS Feedburner homepage](http://www.redsandmarketing.com/plugins/rs-feedburner/).

 == Frequently Asked Questions ==

 = What options do I need to fill in? =